bigscience-workshop/pii_processing/hackathon/README.md

 python test_regex.py -target_lang <target_lang>
 ```

-OR you can import apply_fules from test_regex into your own code
+OR you can import apply_rules from test_regex into your own code
 ```
 from pii_processing.hackathon.test_regex import apply_rules
 infile = "<your infile such as en.jsonl>"